 For Dual Connectivity an NG-RAN node UE context is also established in the S-NG-RAN node after completion of S-NG-RAN node Addition Preparation procedure.

+Bearer context:

+A bearer context is a block of information in a gNB-CU-UP node associated to one UE that is used for the sake of communication over the E1 interface.
+It includes for example the information about data radio bearers, PDU sessions and QoS-flows associated to the UE.
+The block of information contains the necessary information required to maintain user-plane services toward the UE.
+The bearer context can be established by the gNB-CU-CP using the Bearer Context Setup procedure.
+The bearer context can be released by the gNB-CU-CP using the Bearer Context Release procedure, either autonomously or upon request from the gNB-CU-UP.

 UE-associated logical NG/Xn/F1/E1-connection:

 NGAP, XnAP, F1AP and E1AP provide means to exchange control plane messages associated with the UE over the respectively NG-C, Xn-C, F1-C or E1 interface.